 There's a new alpha release available for download.
-If you build Tor from source, you can download the source code for Tor 0.3.4.6-rc from the download page on the website.
-Packages should be available over the coming weeks, with a new alpha Tor Browser release by some time next month.
+If you build Tor from source, you can download the source code for 0.4.5.2-alpha from the download page on the website.
+Packages should be available over the coming weeks, with a new alpha Tor Browser release by mid-December.

 Remember, this is an alpha release: you should only run this if you'd like to find and report more bugs than usual.

 Tor 0.4.5.2-alpha is the second alpha release in the 0.4.5.x series.
 It fixes several bugs present in earlier releases, including one that made it impractical to run relays on Windows.
 It also adds a few small safety features to improve Tor's behavior in the presence of strange compile-time options, misbehaving proxies, and future versions of OpenSSL.

 - Fix a bug in our implementation of condition variables on Windows.
 Previously, a relay on Windows would use 100% CPU after running for some time.
 Because of this change, Tor now require Windows Vista or later to build and run.
 Fixes bug 30187; bugfix on 0.2.6.3-alpha.
 (This bug became more serious in 0.3.1.1-alpha with the introduction of consensus diffs.)
 Patch by Daniel Pinto.

 - Disable deprecation warnings when building with OpenSSL 3.0.0 or later.
 There are a number of APIs newly deprecated in OpenSSL 3.0.0 that Tor still requires.
 (A later version of Tor will try to stop depending on these APIs.)
 Closes ticket 40165.

 Tor Browser 10.5a4 is now available from the Tor Browser Alpha download page and also from our